sambanova/ai-starter-kit/GETTING_STARTED.md

 - Join our [SambaNova Discord community](https://discord.gg/54bNAqRw) for discussions and support
 - Check out the [SambaNova support documentation](https://sambanova.ai/developer-resources) for additional help

 ### FAQs

 * More models will be available soon.
 * We are working on increasing the context length.
-* For now, our API supports inference only ; embedding functionality is not available yet.
+* For now, our API supports inference only; embedding functionality is not available yet.